-An adequate accounting system can be used to generate reports required by award and Federal regulations.
+The accounting system shall be used to generate reports required by award and Federal regulations.
 An applicant's accounting system must support all of the following:

 - Financial reporting that is accurate, current, complete, and compliant with all financial reporting requirements of an award. - Accounting systems must be able to account for award funds separately.
 Commingling of funds is prohibited. - Maintenance of documentation to support all receipts and expenditures and obligations of Federal funds. - Collection and reporting of financial data for planning, controlling, measuring, and evaluating direct and indirect costs.